Bicycle paths, elasticae and sub-Riemannian geometry: Proof of Theorem on Isometries

 \mn (2) After all these preliminaries, it remains to make some calculations in our case of $G=\SEt$, equipped with a left-invariant \sR structure induced by its action on the bicycling configuration space $Q$.

 First, to show that such a \sR structure is non-flat, we note that it is of contact type (see Lemma \ref{lemma:contact}) and that an even stronger statement is known to hold; namely, that the CR structure associated to such a \sR structure on $\SEt$ (they are all equivalent) is not flat (the CR structure associated to a \sR structure is obtained by keeping only the conformal structure on $D$, `forgetting scale').
 See for example the calculation in \S7 of \cite{Bor2}.
 This statement was already known to \'E. Cartan, who classified all homogeneous 3-dimensional CR structures \cite{Cartan}.
+We conclude that the group of \sR isometries $\Isom(\SEt)$ is 3-dimensional, where the identity component is generated by left translations of $\SEt$ on itself.
+Alternatively, one can use the last section of \cite{Hladky} to arrive at the same conclusion.

 Next, we fix a basis of $\set$, given by the following Killing vector fields on $\R^2$,

 satisfying

 Next fix $\q_0=(\b_0,\f_0)\in Q$, where $\b_0=(-1,0),\f_0=(0,0)$ (we assume $\ell=1$, the general case follows easily from this case by a rescaling argument).
 In the coordinates $(x,y,\theta)$ of Section \ref{sec:bge}, $\q_0$ is given by $x_0=y_0=\theta_0=0$.
 The actions of $\partial_x, \ \partial_y, \ \partial_\theta$ at $\b_0$ are $\partial_x, \partial_y, -\partial_y$, respectively and the no-skid condition at $\q_0$ is $\dot \b\| \partial_x$.
 It follows that $a\partial_x+b\partial_y+c\partial_\theta \in D_e\subset \set$ if and only if $b=c$.
 Thus $D_e$ is span by $X_1:=\partial_x, \ X_2:=\partial_y+\partial_\theta.$ They act at $\f_0=(0,0)$ by $\partial_x, \partial_y$, respectively, hence they form an \on basis for $D_e$.
 Let $X_3=[X_1,X_2]=\partial_y.$